metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_claim_v1beta1_manifest.md

 Optional:

-- `cluster_dns` (List of String) clusterDNS is a list of IP addresses for the cluster DNS server.Note that not all providers may use all addresses.
+- `cluster_dns` (List of String) clusterDNS is a list of IP addresses for the cluster DNS server.
+Note that not all providers may use all addresses.
 - `cpu_cfs_quota` (Boolean) CPUCFSQuota enables CPU CFS quota enforcement for containers that specify CPU limits.
 - `eviction_hard` (Map of String) EvictionHard is the map of signal names to quantities that define hard eviction thresholds
-- `eviction_max_pod_grace_period` (Number) EvictionMaxPodGracePeriod is the maximum allowed grace period (in seconds) to use when terminating pods inresponse to soft eviction thresholds being met.
+- `eviction_max_pod_grace_period` (Number) EvictionMaxPodGracePeriod is the maximum allowed grace period (in seconds) to use when terminating pods in response to soft eviction thresholds being met.
 - `eviction_soft` (Map of String) EvictionSoft is the map of signal names to quantities that define soft eviction thresholds
 - `eviction_soft_grace_period` (Map of String) EvictionSoftGracePeriod is the map of signal names to quantities that define grace periods for each eviction signal
-- `image_gc_high_threshold_percent` (Number) ImageGCHighThresholdPercent is the percent of disk usage after which imagegarbage collection is always run.
-The percent is calculated by dividing thisfield value by 100, so this field must be between 0 and 100, inclusive.When specified, the value must be greater than ImageGCLowThresholdPercent.
+- `image_gc_high_threshold_percent` (Number) ImageGCHighThresholdPercent is the percent of disk usage after which image garbage collection is always run.
+The percent is calculated by dividing this field value by 100, so this field must be between 0 and 100, inclusive.
+When specified, the value must be greater than ImageGCLowThresholdPercent.
-- `image_gc_low_threshold_percent` (Number) ImageGCLowThresholdPercent is the percent of disk usage before which imagegarbage collection is never run.
-Lowest disk usage to garbage collect to.The percent is calculated by dividing this field value by 100,so the field value must be between 0 and 100, inclusive.When specified, the value must be less than imageGCHighThresholdPercent
+- `image_gc_low_threshold_percent` (Number) ImageGCLowThresholdPercent is the percent of disk usage before which image garbage collection is never run.
+Lowest disk usage to garbage collect to.
+The percent is calculated by dividing this field value by 100, so the field value must be between 0 and 100, inclusive.
+When specified, the value must be less than imageGCHighThresholdPercent
 - `kube_reserved` (Map of String) KubeReserved contains resources reserved for Kubernetes system components.
-- `max_pods` (Number) MaxPods is an override for the maximum number of pods that can run ona worker node instance.
+- `max_pods` (Number) MaxPods is an override for the maximum number of pods that can run on a worker node instance.
-- `pods_per_core` (Number) PodsPerCore is an override for the number of pods that can run on a worker nodeinstance based on the number of cpu cores.
-This value cannot exceed MaxPods, so, ifMaxPods is a lower value, that value will be used.
+- `pods_per_core` (Number) PodsPerCore is an override for the number of pods that can run on a worker node instance based on the number of cpu cores.
+This value cannot exceed MaxPods, so, if MaxPods is a lower value, that value will be used.
 - `system_reserved` (Map of String) SystemReserved contains resources reserved for OS system daemons and kernel memory.